High Representative for Bosnia and Herzegovina: List of principal deputy high representatives

-The second-ranking official at the Office of the High Representative carries the title of "Principal Deputy High Representative (PDHR)."
-For many years, the individual filling that role has been an official of the United States Government, in most cases a career Foreign Service Officer of the U.S. Department of State.
+The second-ranking official at the Office of the High Representative carries the title of "Principal Deputy High Representative (PDHR)", who also serves as the International Supervisor for Brčko since 2007.
+For many years, the individual filling that role has been an official of the United States government, in most cases a career Foreign Service Officer of the U.S. Department of State.
 Throughout much of OHR's earlier history, there were also individuals who held the title of "Deputy High Representative," a rank just below that of the PDHR.